lbl-srg/obc/specification/source/benefitsToRatePayers.rst

 Assuming the same energy costs as above, the cost savings would be $0.45B in electricity and $0.064B in gas.

+These electricity savings correspond to
+25 Rosenfelds in the US and
+1.5 Rosenfeld in California.

 Timeframe and Assumptions for Estimated Benefits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^